 As a dental hygienist, I know many people have wondered what a teeth cleaning is.
 Have you been putting off this procedure?
 Afraid of what might happen during your visit?
 I am here to explain everything you can expect from this routine dental visit.

 Oftentimes, people avoid going to the dentist simply because they are uncertain of what to expect.
 Or maybe you are familiar with the dentist but do not understand what the procedure entails.
 I want to fill you in on everything that happens during this visit to put your mind at ease as to what a teeth cleaning is.

-This article will explain step by step the what, when and why of each portion of this very important visit.
+This article will explain step by step the what, when and why involved in each portion of this very important visit.
 I will be referring to you as the patient throughout this article.
 After your teeth have been cleaned they will appear brighter and your mouth will feel fresher.

 However, the reason for a teeth cleaning is not all about appearances.
 More and more studies have shown the correlation between a healthy mouth and your overall health.
 This means that a teeth cleaning will benefit more than just your mouth.
 It will benefit your whole body.
 You can learn more about a teeth cleaning from Wikipedia.

 Arriving To the Hygiene Appointment

 When you, the patient, appears for a dental evaluation, cleaning, exam and xrays, you will be scheduled with the hygienist.
 This appointment may be either a recall (returning visit) or a new patient exam.

 Initially, you will fill out all registration information, insurance information and a complete medical history.
 Your health history should be updated at every appointment for any changes to health, recent illnesses or surgeries and any new or different medications.

+Why is this important?
 The reason for this is that certain conditions or medications affect the health of the mouth and your dental professional needs to know how best to treat you.

 For example, certain medications may cause inflammation and blood thinners may cause bleeding gums.
 Conditions such as diabetes will affect the health of your gums as well.
 Also, it is important to know about any artificial joints or heart valve replacements.
 Dental procedures may require antibiotics to help protect your health against infections.

 Knowing your blood pressure status is also very important as dental anesthetic can affect your blood pressure.
 Be sure to be complete when listing all your health conditions and medications as this will help your dentist treat you based on your specific needs.

 Don’t forget to list any supplements you may be taking as well.
 Most people forget that certain supplements act the same way as prescribed medications.
 An example of this would be fish oil which is also a blood thinner.
 If you have a current medical history on file with your dentist, it is best to have this information reviewed with you and updated for any recent changes prior to your appointment.

 At the Beginning of Your Appointment…